johann-solo/oliveandmango.github.io/site/content/blog/2018-06-03-buttery-dilled-red-potatoes-and-peas.md

 1. Whisk together the lemon juice and olive in a small bowl and set aside.
 1. Melt butter in same pot that you boiled the potatoes in (or a medium sized pot if you steamed them) and add potatoes and peas back to pot.
 1. Season with salt and pepper, sprinkle with dill, and lemon zest.
-1. Drizzle over the lemony dressing and toss gently to combine and serve immediately with a sprinkle of roasted pine nuts.
+2. Drizzle over the lemony dressing and toss gently to combine and serve immediately with a sprinkle of toasted pine nuts.

 Adapated from _Buzzfeed_